abpoll/unsafe/README.md

 We provide an extensive technical documentation in the `docs/` subdirectory.
 The current version is `docs/v01.pdf`

 ## Examples
 The expected use case for UNSAFE is provided as a tutorial in the `examples/philadelphia_frd/notebooks/partial_data_example.ipynb` notebook.
-A more complete example is provided in  `examples/philadelphia_frd/notebooks/full_data_examples.ipynb` and illustrates how accounting for uncertainty in exposure and vulnerability can result in a substantially different representation of expected flood damages than the standard approach.
-This example is slightly more difficult to follow because it requires you to download data from an external source.
-In contrast, if you have successfuly installed unsafe into your working environment, you can immediately run the partial data example.
+This notebook also includes detailed markdown documentation to describe the workflow.
+All of the data (it's a small example) needed to run this example is included when you install unsafe.
+Another example is provided in `examples/philadelphia_frd/notebooks/full_data_examples.ipynb`.
+This example can be reproduced if you download data from an external source.
+We include it to illustrate how accounting for uncertainty in exposure and vulnerability can result in a substantially different representation of expected flood damages than the standard approach.

 ## Installation
 You can `pip install` the package.